 Is The Fintech Party Over?

-The pressure is on for executives to deliver to investors and shareholders.
+The answer is no if we look at investment numbers.
+But we are entering a new evolution, Fintech 2.0 and the platform play.
+The pressure is on for founders and executives to deliver to investors and shareholders.
 The challenge for scaling Fintechs appears to be plateauing top line growth or even an obsolete product/business model.

-There are two options most often considered.
+When it comes to scaling the business two options are most often considered.
 Grow geographically (Cover Genius and AfterPay have taken this approach) or pivot domestically.
-To pivot successfully requires two things new products and people to drive the sales of new products.
+To pivot successfully requires two things; new products and people to drive the sales of new products.